'That’s a unique structure,' said one of the scientists after discovering the archaeological marvel.

 As shown in the footage, the team sampled basalts coated with ferromanganese crusts throughout the seamount chain at different depths and oxygen levels.
 They said one of these rocks “almost resembled a sponge.”

-As of the footage's posting, only 3% of the seafloor had been mapped.
+Around 25% of the ocean floor has been mapped.
 Researchers plan to use mapping equipment to create more detailed maps and uncover more secrets about this underwater area.